Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/swap_devices/index.md

 * **X-TNGO-CONTEXT-HIERARCHYID** --  Used to specify the organizational hierarchy to be used for the API call.
 If this header is blank or does not exist, the default hierarchy will be used.
 <br />

-## Step Two: Build JSON for Request Body
+## Step 2: Build JSON for Request Body

 Next, you will need to compile the JSON that will be submitted in the request body.
 This JSON includes all of the data that the backend system requires to process this order.